-1.2 DCA's values in organisational development
+1.2 DCA's commitments in organisational development

-In DCA organisational development means: "creating conditions in which people-centred learning and change can take place from within an organisation to improve a rights-based commitment and gender equity at all organisational levels".
-It is important that DCA's core values are integrated in our approach to as well as our own organisational development.
-In concrete terms, this means that our own organisational development as well as support to partners' organisational development should always aim at being people-centred and gender sensitive; it should pay attention to relationships and partnerships, and finally it must aim at increasing a rights-based commitment.
+DCA's core commitments should be integrated in our work with organisational development.
+In concrete terms, this means that our own organisational development as well as support to partners' organisational development should always aim at being peoplecentred and gender sensitive; it should pay attention to relationships and partnerships, and finally it must aim at supporting a rights-based commitment.